European Council (EC)

 The structural problems of the economic framework are far-reaching.
 Hence, the common currency doesn’t dispose of a balancing mechanism able to even out tensions between economically different regions in Europe, which produces persistent and recurrent tensions within the EURO zone.
 Moreover, the power of the European Central Bank remains without limitation by a common European government.

 As such, a fundamental reformation of the currency seems necessary.
 A debate about the introduction of a common social and economic policy between the member states in order to adjust and equalize economic divergence seems more than necessary.
-As the imbalance between the economic performance has been putting the cohesion between member states to a test, the European Council shall discuss a reform in order to secure the political unity between EU member states.
+As the imbalance between the economic performance has been putting the cohesion between member states to a test, the European Council shall discuss a reform in order to secure the political unity among EU member states.

 Therefore, the goal of the Council session will be the development of a new European Economic Framework.
 During the debates, the participants shall question the status quo relying on the criteria from the Maastricht treaty, discuss the design of the Euro and the different European Economic policies and find solutions to the current and future economic questions in the European Union.